 Choose the jurisdiction that aligns with your market strategy.
 If you expect to scale beyond your home province, federal incorporation may be more beneficial.

-Step-by-Step: How to Incorporate Business in Canada
+Step-by-Step: How to Incorporate a Business in Canada

 Step 1: Choose a Unique Business Name